evanobenauer/GravityShapes/README.md

 ![gif](img/bounceCollision.gif.gif)

 # Merge Mode (Middle Button)
-Objects combine when collided using Conservation of Momentum and Rotational Motion
+Merge Mode offers a template where objects combine when collided.
+During the collision, particles become one where their polygons add their mass, average their vertices, and average their colors
+Velocity after the collision is determined using perfectly inelastic conservation of momentum

 ![gif](img/mergeRadial.gif.gif)

 *Rotational Motion*
 - Objects in Merge Mode sping their polygons according to Rotational Motion.
+- All objects have an accurate Rotational Inertia function set by the shape
 - When objects collide, depending on their angle, they will apply a torque and spin the object
+- The "Collision Time" for the torque is dependent on the step time of the particle

 ![gif](img/rotations.gif.gif)